katieburak/diversedata.github.io/website_files/instructions/_how_to_publish_a_new_notebook.md

 *Action:*

-Generate and save the image directly from your notebook using a reproducible method.
+Generate and save a `ggplot` image directly from your notebook using a reproducible method.
 Make sure the filename matches what’s referenced in Step 1.

 *Example (in R)*:

 ```yaml
 ggsave("../img/<image>.png", plot = plot_object_name, width = 6, height = 4, dpi = 300)
 ```

+In case you are interested in saving an html-based image, you can use the `htmlwidgets` and `webshot2` libraries.
+A usage example is available on the `bcindigenousbiz` notebook.

 **6 - Preview and Render Changes**